mdetools/mdetools19/challengeproblem.md

 # Challenge Problem

 ## Introduction
 We have created a simulated environment that contains two rovers called `leader` and `follower`.
 Upon starting the simulation, `leader` takes a random path while changing its speed continuously.
 The goal of the challenge problem is to use an MDD tool and design a model for `follower` such that (the code generated from) the model causes the `follower` to follow `leader` while always staying at a safe distance from it.
-Any situtation in which the `follower` is not within a safe distance is considered unsafe and must be avoided.
-The safe distance is defined as the range between maxDistance and minDistance can be configured (see Configuration below).
+Any tool that can generate code from models in some modeling language can be used.
+The generated code can be in any language, as long as it supports TCP socket communication.

- To control the `follower` two set of commands are provided: (1) A set of control commands that can be used to control the `follower` such as `speedup` and `turn`.
-(2) A set of observation commands that allows obtaining relevant information such as the position of the the `leader`.
+To control the `follower` two set of commands are provided:

+1. A set of control commands that can be used to control the `follower` such as `speedup` and `turn`.

+2. A set of observation commands that allows obtaining relevant information such as the position of the the `leader`.

 As illustrated in the following figure, control and observation commands are issued by sending the corresponding message using TCP connections to the `controlPort` or the `observationPort`.
-The numbers of these ports can also be configured.
+The numbers of these ports can be configured (see below).
+During execution, any situtation in which the `follower` is not within a safe distance is considered unsafe and must be avoided.
+The safe distance is defined as the range between the configuration parameters `maxDistance` and `minDistance` can be configured (see below).

 <img  align="middle" src="assets/images/challangeProblem.png" style="width: 500px;"/>